sedegah/UGFind/README.md

 ## 📚 Final Project for DCIT 202

-This project was developed as the **final project submission for the DCIT 202 course** at the University of Ghana.
+This project was developed as the **final project submission for the DCIT 202 course** .
 It demonstrates skills in mobile app development, backend integration, user authentication, and database management tailored for campus needs.

 ---